learn-co-curriculum/cs-traversing-trees-readme/README.md

 			}
 		}

 This example picks up where the previous one leaves off.
 It selects the first paragraph in `paras` and the creates a `WikiNodeIterable`, which implements `Iterable<Node>`.
-The `for` loops iterates the nodes in the tree using a "depth first search", which produces the nodes in the order they would appear on the page.
+The `for` loop iterates the nodes in the tree using a "depth first search", which produces the nodes in the order they would appear on the page.

 In this example, we print a `Node` only if it is a `TextNode` and ignore other types of `Node`, specifically the `Element` objects that represent tags.
 The result is the plain text of the HTML paragraph without any markup.
 The output is: